 Quickly Finding Your Bus, Rail, or Route

 You can’t be on time for your ride if you’re pulling out a large transit map every time you need to know what bus to take.
 Your best options at figuring out your route quickly are Google Maps, Next Ride, and other third-party apps.
-Next Ride is RTD’s dedicated web app but is not mobile-friendly.
+Next Ride is RTD’s dedicated web app but it is not mobile-friendly.
 RTD lists several third-party apps for making maps and routes on their page on mobile services.

 Where to Get RTD Passes